ArvidAnderson/Pizza_Ingredient_Lookup_Abstract_Factory/README.md

 # Pizza Ingredient Lookup

-This program is built using **PySimpleGUI** and compiled to an exe using **pysimplegui-exemaker**.
+This program is built using **PySimpleGUI** and compiled to an exe using **PySimpleGUI-exemaker**.
 The program is following an Abstract Factory Pattern.

 # Python Files